Domocracy/DomocracyWebCarmelo/wp-content/plugins/wp-statistics/readme.txt

 === WP Statistics ===
 Contributors: mostafa.s1990, GregRoss
 Donate link: http://mostafa-soufi.ir/donate/
-Tags: statistics, stats, visit, visitors, chart, browser, blog, today, yesterday, week, month, yearl, total, post, page, sidebar, summary, feedburner, hits, pagerank, google, alexa, live visit
+Tags: statistics, stats, visit, visitors, chart, browser, blog, today, yesterday, week, month, year, total, post, page, sidebar, summary, feedburner, hits, pagerank, google, alexa, live visit
 Requires at least: 3.0
-Tested up to: 3.9.1
+Tested up to: 4.1
-Stable tag: 6.1
+Stable tag: 8.7.2
 License: GPL2

-Complete statistics for your blog.
+Complete statistics for your WordPress site.

 == Description ==
-A perfect plugin for your blog visitor statistics.
+A comprehensive plugin for your WordPress visitor statistics, come visit us at our [website](http://wp-statistics.com) for all the latest news and information.

-Track Visitor and visit statistics to your blog for today and keep up to a year of history!

-Now includes tracking of individual page hits!
+Track statistics for your WordPress site without depending on external services and uses arrogate data whenever possible to respect your users privacy.

+Now includes support for not storing IP addresses in the database!

-On screen statistics report a graphs are easily viewed through the admin interface.
+On screen statistics presented as graphs are easily viewed through the WordPress admin interface.

 This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

 = Features =

-* User Online, see how many people are currently viewing your site
+* User online, see how many people are currently viewing your site
 * Visits, see how many hits your site gets each day
 * Visitors, see who's visiting your site
 * Page tracking, see which pages are viewed most often
 * Search Engines, see search queries and redirects from popular search engines like Google, Bing, DuckDuckGo, Yahoo, Yandex and Baidu
 * GeoIP location by Country
+* Support for not storing IP addresses in the database.
 * Interactive map of visitors location
 * E-mail reports of statistics
 * Set access level for view and manage roles based on WordPress roles